dustinblackman/streamwithfriends/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dustinblackman/streamwithfriends)

 StreamWithFriends allows your friends webcams to appear on your stream all through a web broswer.
-It's built on WebRTC and has a simple layouts to display yours and friends webcams down the left side.
+It's built on WebRTC and has a simple layout to display yours and friends webcams down the left side.
 StreamWithFriends is easily customizable with basic web development experiance.

 This is still in it's early stages, and in result is not very pretty, however still looks great on stream.
 [Screenshot](https://s23.postimg.org/x7tl4hcp7/Screen_Shot_2016_12_27_at_5_30_35_PM.png).

+## Features

+- [x] Multiple camera support
+- [ ] Basic Auth
+- [ ] Twitter Auth
+- [ ] Discord auth with channel permissions
+- [ ] Improved theming
+- [ ] Simpler settings to change camera positions and sizes

 ## Usage